tewidis/CN/markdown/internet_surveillance.md

     name is blocked
     * Several studies conducted to deduce the functionality of the system
     * Properties of GFW
-        - Locality of GFW Nodes: Unclea where GFW nodes are present only at the edge ISPs or whether they are also present in non-bordering Chinese ASes
+        - Locality of GFW Nodes: Unclear whether GFW nodes are present only at the edge ISPs or whether they are also present in non-bordering Chinese ASes
             + Majoring view is present at the edge
         - Centralized management: Blocklists obtained from two distinct GFW